 When it comes to choosing the right type of insurance, you have two main options: permanent and term.

-- Permanent insurance is designed to cover you for your entire life.
+- Permanent life insurance, also called whole life insurance, is designed to cover you for your entire life.
 There can also be an investment component or cash value to help you grow money tax-deferred.
 Modern policies also allow you to bundle your insurances.
 The death benefit can serve two purposes; protect your loved ones when you die or protect you if you need long-term care.
 Some policies allow you to access the death benefit while living to help pay for LTC expenses.

 - Term life insurance, on the other hand, covers you for a set period of time (such as 20 or 30 years).
 Essentially, it's meant to protect your dependents in case you die early, with no other value other than the death benefit.
 It's the more simple form of life insurance, and it usually costs less.

 According to research by personal finance site NerdWallet, a 20-year, $250,000 term life insurance policy could cost as little as $157 per year for a 30-year-old, non-smoking man.
 For a 30-year-old woman who is a non-smoker, it could be as little as $139 per year.6

 At Synovus, we have two ways to help you explore insurance solutions:

 - Visit a local branch or email firstname.lastname@example.org.
 We'll get you in touch with an advisor to answer your questions.

 - Visit us online.
 We partner with COVR to make life insurance policies easy to choose from.
 You may even qualify with no medical exam.